devdasgupta/DE_Challenge/de_challenge/README.md

 - QA1: In this validation we need to ensure we are able to load all the records from source to destination.
 The main QA over here is to ensure we are not loosing any data.
 Hence the overall count from the source should match to that of destination.
 - QA2: This is the layer where we're validating the data transformation and filtering.
 The validation of this layer is depending upon the business rules which we need to apply and ensure those rules are implemented without any miss.
     - Validate the date fields are in proper format and there are no invalid dates present
     - Validate all NDC records are 11 digit characters with no special characters in them.
+The example of such validation is provided [here](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/tests/test_question2_patient_output.py)
     - Validate Amount Billed >= Amount Paid
     - These tests would ensure the data is clean which are consumed.
 - QA3: Validate all the delta records are consumed by downstream data store or appropriate tables.
 The data mapping is consistent across all the tables where the data will be residing.